 Overround Betting

-Overround (vigourish, vig, or juice in American English) is an essential key for how bookies make profit.
+Overround (vigorish, vig, or juice in American English) is an essential key for how bookies make a profit.
 Essentially, the total implied probability of all outcomes of an event is usually kept above 100%.
 This means that each bet you place has a margin of profit for the bookies, which is similar to the house edge in casino games.

 Of course, bookies might even make a profit regardless of the overround, as many naïve punters simply double up on their wins and chase their losses.